 LinkedIn hit the scene in 2003 as just another networking site.
 Fast forward to 2018 and now they have over 500 million users, it’s the #1 channel B2B marketers use to distribute content, and it accounts for over 50% of all social traffic to B2B websites and blogs.
 Mic drop.

-If your business is B2B and you’re not effectively using LinkedIn as a marketing tool, it’s time to start.
+If you’re not effectively using LinkedIn for B2B lead generation marketing, it’s time to start.
 But just like any other business decision, you want to be methodical and strategic about how you use LinkedIn in order to get the most out of it.
 Luckily for you, we have compiled 3 strategies that will draw people to your business and ultimately help generate qualified leads, and increase revenue.

 Gear your company page towards lead generation with SEO in mind